 How to cook Hubbard squash

 I prefer to roast the squash in the oven, because roasting brings out the natural sweetness.
-To do this, cut it in half with a sharp chef’s knife and scrape out the seeds. (save the seeds for roasting, they are delicious!)
+To do this, cut it in half with a sharp chef’s knife and scrape out the seeds.
+Save them to make roasted Hubbard squash seeds for a delicious snack.

 The easiest way to do this is to cut the ends off and stand it up, then cut straight down the middle to cut in half.
 (The same method you would use to cut a peeled melon)

 This is a good task to do ahead of time, as it allows you to carry on with the rest of it the next day without waiting for the squash to cool enough to handle.